jayminwest/TeachNicheOfficial/ai_docs/core/OVERVIEW.md

-# Project Overview
+# Teach Niche Project Overview

 ## Purpose

-This document provides a high-level overview of our project, its core philosophy, and guiding principles.
+This document provides a high-level overview of the Teach Niche project, its core philosophy, and guiding principles.
 It serves as the entry point to our documentation and helps team members understand the project's purpose and direction.

 ## Core Philosophy

 Our development approach emphasizes:

-- **Simplicity**: Keep solutions as simple as possible, but no simpler
-- **Quality**: Build with quality from the start, not as an afterthought
+- **Modularity**: Each component and service has a single, well-defined responsibility
+- **Minimalism**: Keep dependencies minimal, code simple, and interfaces clean
+- **Type Safety**: Leverage TypeScript for robust, maintainable code
+- **Testing First**: Write tests before implementing features
 - **Security**: Security is a fundamental consideration in all aspects of development
-- **Modularity**: Each component has a single, well-defined responsibility
 - **Consistency**: Follow established patterns and practices
 - **Documentation**: Comprehensive documentation is essential for maintainability

 ## Project Goals

-1. Create a robust, secure platform that meets user needs
+1. Create a robust, secure platform that connects kendama enthusiasts with players
 2. Establish a maintainable codebase that can evolve over time
 3. Build with security and privacy as fundamental requirements
 4. Ensure accessibility and inclusivity for all users
 5. Deliver a high-quality user experience
+6. Enable creators to monetize their expertise
+7. Provide interactive learning opportunities

 ## Key Stakeholders